chrisriesgo/Android-AltBeacon-Library/README.md

 ## Xamarin Component
 *Forthcoming*

+## Changes

+v2.0

+- Initial binding of the android-beacon-library

-## Questions?
-Have I Missed Something?
+## Have I Missed Something?

 Log a new issue, or fork this repository, and submit a pull request